 Getting Married at First Unitarian

 A rehearsal is needed when you will have many attendants or when young children are involved in the service.
 The minister will go over the details of the service and do a walk-through with you, but will not attend the rehearsal, leaving rehearsing of processionals, recessionals, and small children to you or a friend you appoint.
-There is an extra charge for rehearsal time if the minister attends the rehearsal, otherwise it is included in your rental fee.
+There is an extra charge for rehearsal time if the minister attends the rehearsal.
+We do not charge a rental fee for your rehearsal, but will ask you to hire a Facility Host to be there to assist you.